n7729697/Thesis_Instruction/thesis_instructions.md

 ## Optional (The More You Tick, the Better Your Thesis)
 - [ ] I release public codes of my experiments.
-- [ ] My contributions are original and significant, solving p
+- [ ] My contributions are original and significant, solving problems at the level of a research paper.
+- [ ] Figures use the same font as the main text.
+- [ ] I used booktabs, microtype, and hyperlinks.
+- [ ] My thesis is self-contained, meaning readers do not need extensive external references.
+- [ ] I use the Oxford comma consistently (optional but recommended).
+- [ ] I distinguish between hyphen, en dash, and em dash.
+- [ ] Sections and subsections are not left empty.
+- [ ] Figures are easy to read, even when printed out.

+---

+Zheng Zhao (zheng.zhao@liu.se), Linköping University.
+Shared under CC BY-SA 4.0.